Early Life and Education of Warren Buffett: A Complete Timeline

 July 2004: Death of Susan Buffett

-In July 2004, Susan Buffett, Warren Buffett's first wife, passed away.
+In July 2004, Susan Buffett, Warren Buffett's wife, passed away, marking the end of their marriage.

 June 2006: Buffett Announces Charitable Giving

-In June 2006, Warren Buffett announced his plan to gradually donate 85% of his Berkshire holdings to five foundations, with the largest portion going to the Bill and Melinda Gates Foundation, starting in July 2006.
-This was one of the largest philanthropic contributions of all time.
+In June 2006, Buffett announced that he would gradually donate 85% of his Berkshire holdings to five foundations, with the largest portion going to the Bill and Melinda Gates Foundation, starting in July 2006.

-In December 2006, it was noted that Warren Buffett did not use a mobile phone or have a computer at his desk and drove his own Cadillac DTS.
+In December 2006, it was reported that Warren Buffett did not carry a mobile phone or have a computer at his desk and drove his own Cadillac DTS.

-In 2006, on his 76th birthday, Warren Buffett married his longtime companion, Astrid Menks.
-She had lived with him since his wife's departure to San Francisco in 1977.
+In 2006, on his 76th birthday, Warren Buffett married his longtime companion, Astrid Menks, who had been living with him since 1977.

-Following the 2007 season, Warren Buffett supported the hiring of Bo Pelini as the Nebraska football coach.
+Following the 2007 season, Warren Buffett supported the hire of Bo Pelini as Nebraska's football coach, expressing a need for change.

-On July 2, 2008, Warren Buffett attended a $28,500 per plate fundraiser for Barack Obama's presidential campaign in Chicago.
+On July 2, 2008, Warren Buffett attended a $28,500 per plate fundraiser in Chicago for Barack Obama's presidential campaign.

 2009: Gates Regains Top Spot on Forbes List

-In 2009, Bill Gates regained the top position on the Forbes list of the world's wealthiest people, while Warren Buffett shifted to second place.
-Forbes reported that Buffett's net worth decreased by $25 billion over a 12-month period from 2008 to 2009.
+In 2009, Bill Gates regained the top position on the Forbes list of richest people, while Warren Buffett shifted to second place.
+Both men's values dropped.

 2009: Honorary Assistant Coach

-In 2009, Warren Buffett was named an honorary assistant coach and watched the game against Oklahoma from the Nebraska sideline.
-Buffett was also elected to the American Philosophical Society in 2009.
+In 2009, Warren Buffett was named an honorary assistant coach and watched the Nebraska game against Oklahoma from the sideline.

 In 2009, Warren Buffett was the subject of the BBC production The World's Greatest Money Maker.